NamanVer02/games_wishlist/README.md

-# Game Catalog App
+# Game Wishlist App

-The Game Catalog app is a Flutter-based mobile application that allows users to browse and manage their favorite games.
+The Game Wishlist app is a Flutter-based mobile application that allows users to browse and manage their favorite games.
 It provides a user-friendly interface to view game details, apply filters, and add games to a favorites list.

 ## Features